- 23 Mar 2011

 Do US Market Interactions Affect CEO Pay?
 Evidence from UK Companies

-Executive Summary — CEOs of UK firms receive higher total compensation if their companies have interactions with US product, capital, and labor markets.
+Overview — CEOs of UK firms receive higher total compensation if their companies have interactions with US product, capital, and labor markets.
 Moreover, the compensation package is often adopted from American-style arrangements, such as the use of incentive-based pay.
 Researchers Joseph J. Gerakos (University of Chicago), Joseph D. Piotroski (Stanford), and Suraj Srinivasan (Harvard Business School) analyzed data on the compensation practices of 416 publicly traded UK firms over the period 2002 to 2007.
 Key concepts include:

 - The reason to compare similarity with the level and style of US pay is because CEOs of US companies typically are among the highest paid in the world.